 In 2019, Canada was the fourth largest provider of overall contributions to the United Nations Population Fund (UNFPA).
 The focus of this funding has been SRHR in conflict zones, health system strengthening, and midwifery projects.

 GAC’s Minister of International Development leads on policy development with support from the Deputy Minister of International Development

-Under the leadership of the Prime Minister, GAC steers development policy, including for global health.
+Under the leadership of the Prime Minister, GAC steers development policy for global health.
 GAC is headed by the Minister of Foreign Affairs.
-With their oversight, the Minister of International Development sets development policy within GAC.
+The Minister of International Development sets development policy within GAC.

-The Deputy Minister of International Development, Leslie MacLean, manages GAC’s development policy units and budget allocation.
-Other branches within GAC relevant to health development policy are the Global Issues and Development Branch, under Assistant Deputy Minister Christopher MacLennan, which manages multilateral policies and contributions; the Strategic Policy Branch, headed by Elissa Golberg; and the four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; and sub-Saharan Africa) that manage country programs.
+The Deputy Minister of International Development manages GAC’s development policy units and budget allocation.
+Other relevant branches within GAC are the Global Issues and Development Branch, under Assistant Deputy Minister, which manages multilateral policies and contributions; the Strategic Policy Branch; and the four geographic branches (Americas; Asia Pacific; Europe, the Middle East and Maghreb; and ‘sub-Saharan Africa’, meaning the countries of Eastern, Western, Central, and Southern Africa, according to the African Union’s designation) that manage country programs.
 Within the Global Issues and Development branch, relevant units include Food Security and Environment, Health and Nutrition, International Humanitarian Assistance, and International Organizations.